beeware/briefcase/docs/background/quickstart.rst

 For more details on the format see: http://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins

-On windows and linux this allows for multiple executables to be defined.
-MacOS will use the entry point with the same name as your `formal_name` as the main application, any others will be available in the Contents/MacOS folder inside the application bundle.
+On Windows and Linux this allows for multiple executables to be defined. macOS will use the entry point with the same name as your `formal_name` as the main application, any others will be available in the Contents/MacOS folder inside the application bundle.